 – The Agenda 21 for Urban Mobility –

 The Agenda 21 for Urban Mobility describes the future trends, challenges and tasks in the field of urban mobility and presents a series of good practices from all over the world.

 1. all people are equally entitled to mobility since it is a basis for the realization of most other basic rights;

-2. the eight Millennium Development Goals of the United Nations only can be achieved if people have adequate and payable access to mobility services;
+2. the goals of the UN-Agenda 2030 only can be achieved if people have adequate and payable access to mobility services;

 3. urban mobility plays a fundamental role in achieving the favorable economic, social, ecological and cultural development of a community or a large urban area;

 4. urban transportation systems particularly in many poorer countries do not yet satisfy the demands on a safe, healthy, socially equitable and environmentally compatible supply of mobility services to people and thus constitute an obstacle to development;